sutrolabs/dbt_census_utils/README.md

 ## is_internal ([source](macros/is_internal.sql))

 This macro reports whether a user is an internal user based on their email domain, email address, or IP address.
-Relies on variables set in dbt_project.yml.
+Relies on at least one variable being set in [dbt_project.yml](https://github.com/sutrolabs/dbt_census_utils#optional-step-4-define-internal-user-variables).

 **Args:**